timmorrisdev/south-coast-sup/README.md

 - Frequent user goals
     - As a frequent user, I want to easily navigate the site to find information about meet-ups and events.

+### Business goals

+- Immediate
+    - To create a paddlebaord community and provide information.
+    - To gain subscriptions to the newsletter.
+    - To attract people to take part in organised events, both paid and free.

+- Future goals
+    - To gain sponsorship  from local business and paddleboard brands.
+    - To drive up social media followers and engagement to both build the club visibility and attract partnerships with brands.

 ### Design

 - Colour Scheme